 Because the fabric will now roll around the edges and be very wrinkled, it is necessary to press the ticking fabric until everything is flat and smooth.
 I like to use a Cricut for pressing, but any hot iron will work.

 Constrasting Fabric Cutlery Pocket

 For this step, I choose a red and white buffalo print fabric for the cutlery pocket.
 Begin by cutting the contrasting fabric 7 x 5 inches.
-Then using a straight pin begin to make a fringe around the edges by pulling the strings.
-Once you finish, your pocket should be approx. 6 x 4 inches not including the fringe.
+Then using a straight pin, begin to make a fringe around the edges by pulling the strings.
+Once you finish, your pocket should be approx—6 x 4 inches, not including the fringe.

-No Sew Method for DIY Ticking Fabric Napkins
+No Sew Method for DIY Christmas Napkins

-Begin by attaching the trim piece to the pocket by applying a light bead of fabric glue along the back side of the fabric just inside the edge of the fringe.
+Begin by attaching the trim to the pocket by applying a light bead of fabric glue along the back side of the fabric just inside the edge of the fringe.

-Attach pocket to the lower right hand corner of the napkin with the opening at the top.
-Follow instructions on the fabric glue for drying time.
+Attach the pocket to the lower right-hand corner of the napkin with the opening at the top.
+Follow the instructions on the fabric glue for drying time.

 Comparison of Both Methods

-If you prefer a less rustic appearance, you can finish the edges of both the napkin and pocket by turning under the raw edges and stitching with either the sewing machine or no-sew method.
+If you prefer a less rustic appearance, you can finish the edges of both the napkin and pocket by turning under the raw edges and stitching with either the sewing machine or the no-sew method.

 The Finished Ticking Napkin with cutlery Pocket

-Thank’s so much for stopping by today!
-Your support and comments mean so much to me.
-I look forward to sharing my next project and adventure with you!
+Thanks so much for stopping by and I look forward to sharing my next adventures with you.